Is your house overflowing with clutter?

 If you said “No” to these questions, then put it in the DONATE bag and let another child find joy from this toy.

-If you answered “yes” to these two questions, then I would say put it into the MOVE bag and put it out of sight for about a month to a year.
+If you answered “yes” to these two questions, then I would say put it into the MOVE bag.
+Put it out of sight for about a month to a year.

 If it is something like a basketball, they may use it in the future and you don’t want to have to buy a new one.
-If it is a stuffed animal that they slept with for a long time then you may want to give it a few months.
+If it is a stuffed animal that they slept with for a long time then you may want to give it a few months before getting rid of it.
 If they don’t realize it is gone, then donate it.

 Clothes get the same bags (GARBAGE, DONATE, MOVE) and get asked the same questions, just in reference to clothes instead of toys.